Petaluma North station: History

-The station was planned as an infill station to be constructed after the initial phase of the system's construction had been completed.
+The station was planned as an infill station to be constructed after the initial phase of the system had been completed.
 SMART estimated construction costs for the station at $11 million in 2019.
 In June 2020, the SMART Board of Directors authorized $8 million from the sale of a district-owned property to be used for design and construction of the station.
 However, in January 2021, the Petaluma City Council rejected a housing development tied to the station project, placing the station's future in doubt.

 In July 2022, the city won a $10 million state grant for construction of the station.
 The city and the Sonoma County Transportation Authority each contributed $2 million for the station's construction, bringing the construction budget to $14 million.
 Construction of the station and pathway started in November 2023 with completion scheduled for late 2024.
 The station opened on January 10, 2025.